Second Order Concentration via Logarithmic Sobolev Inequalities: Difference Operators

 For some kind of ``harmonic'' analysis arguments on the symmetric group, we shall need a specific second order operator we would call ``Laplacian''.
 Since in our discrete setting $\mathfrak{D}_{ii} = \mathfrak{D}_i$ for all $i$, this cannot be $\mathfrak{L} = \sum_i \mathfrak{D}_{ii}$.
 Instead, we define

 Calling \eqref{Laplace} a Laplacian is justified for several reasons.
 First of all, \eqref{Laplace} enjoys similar properties with respect to scalar products in function spaces (see Lemma \ref{selbstadj} below) compared to the classical Euclidean or spherical Laplacian.
-Moreover, if we assume $\mu_i \equiv \mu_1$ for all $i$ in Example \ref{DiskrDiff}, that is for functions of i.i.d. random variables, the Laplacian \eqref{Laplace} is invariant under permutations, i.\,e.
+Moreover, if we assume $\mu_i \equiv \mu_1$ for all $i$ in Example \ref{DiskrDiff}, that is for functions of i.i.d. random variables, the Laplacian \eqref{Laplace} is invariant under permutations, i.\,e. $\mathfrak{L} f(x) = \mathfrak{L} f(\pi (x))$ for any $\mu$-integrable function $f$ on $\mathbb{R}^n$ and any permutation $\pi$ of $\{1, 2, \ldots, n\}$.
+As usual, here we set $f(\pi(x)) = f(x_{\pi^{-1}(1)}, \ldots, [2] x_{\pi^{-1}(n)})$.
+This may be regarded as a discrete analogue of the rotational invariance of the usual Laplacian.